Inveracity/nats-python-example/README.md

 ## Run the backend

-This starts NATS2 and Rethinkdb 2.4.0
+This starts NATS and Rethinkdb 2.4.1

 ```bash
 docker-compose up --build -d